 Photographs (Chris Dawson collection)

 On Saturday 8th November 1952 the Chronicle newspaper carried a report with the headline.

 Out-of-this-world – Padeswood

 The article highlighted a campaign by the residents of the village, at that time around 80 in number, to improve the services provided.
 There was no electricity.
-The only telephone was at the station which was not available at night, the nearest public telephone was at either Buckley or Pontblyddyn some two miles away and they did not have a drinking water supply, all water was brought in cans, four times a day, from Mold station but only on weekdays.
+The only telephone was at the station which was not available at night; the nearest public telephone was at either Buckley or Pontblyddyn some two miles away.
+They did not have a drinking water supply.
+All water was brought in cans, four times a day from Mold station but only on weekdays.